Grey nurse shark

 For information about the management of grey nurse sharks in NSW key aggregation sites visit the New South Wales Department of Primary Industries (Fishing and Aquaculture).

-For more information about grey nurse sharks visit the Department of Sustainability, Environment, Water, Population and Communities, Species Profile and Threats Database: Carcharias taurus Grey nurse shark (east coast population).
+For more information about grey nurse sharks visit the Department of the Environment Species Profile and Threats Database: Carcharias taurus Grey nurse shark (east coast population).